Last Year’s Winner: “The People v. O.J. Simpson: American Crime Story”

 Hot Streak: A limited series from HBO or FX has won this category five years running.

 Fun Fact: In 2009 and 2010, there were only two miniseries were nominated in this category, which lead to it merging with the “Outstanding TV Movie” category from 2011 – 2013.
 Now, limited series are arguably the most in-demand storytelling medium on television.

-Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Limited Series (in alphabetical order), which will be updated throughout the awards season.
+Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Limited Series, which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.

 - “Big Little Lies”

 Should Win: “Big Little Lies”